Link to Joe's USGS web page

 BS & MS: Boise State University, Idaho

-Joe completed his doctorate in 2010 with Dr. Colden Baxter in collaboration with Dr. Kurt Fausch at Colorado State University.
-As of 2011, he is a research scientist at the USGS Columbia River laboratory in Cooke, Washington.
+Joe completed his doctorate in 2010 with Dr. Colden Baxter in collaboration with Dr. Kurt Fausch at Colorado State University, and he is now a research scientist with USGS Forest and Rangeland Ecosystem Science Center in Boise, Idaho.
 He received his M.S. in Biology at Boise State University.
 His Master’s project investigated factors influencing the presence of nonnative brook trout.
 His doctoral research combined his interests of nonnative species with community ecology and ecosystem processes by comparing the direct and indirect effects of brook trout on aquatic-terrestrial linked food webs to those exhibited by native cutthroat trout.
 To accomplish this, he used a combination of field experiments and multi-scale comparative studies.
 The results of this research are providing managers with a better understanding of how nonnative brook trout and native cutthroat trout interact with aquatic biota, identify possible indirect effects of brook trout on terrestrial organisms, and are improving understanding of the true effects of nonnative trout in general.
-Joe is presently a Fisheries Biologist with the USGS Western Fisheries Research Center, Columbia River Research Laboratory in Cook, Washington.

 Lepori, F., J.R.
 Benjamin, K.D.
 Fausch, and C.V.
 Baxter.
 2012.
 Are invasive and native trout functionally-equivalent predators?
 Results and lessons from a field experiment.
 Aquatic Conservation: Marine and Freshwater Ecosystems 22: 787–798.